 What is Padlet TA?

-Padlet TA is an AI-powered freemium companion to Padlet; that allows you to quickly design and adapt teaching activities for active learning, personalisation, and asynchronous engagement.
-It is particularly useful when you need to ideate quickly, adapt your teaching in the moment, or generate a range of active learning tasks for different contexts.
+Padlet TA is an AI-powered free beta service from Padlet; that allows you to quickly design and adapt teaching activities for active learning, personalisation, and asynchronous engagement.
+It is recommended for quick ideation, to adapt your teaching in the moment, or generating ephemeral activities for short-term use with students.

-It is not an institutional service in its own right, it is a freemium service accessed via your institutional Padlet dashboard.
-Therefore, you should familiarise yourself with the cautionary guidance on this webpage and advice to mitigate risks.
+- It is not an institutional service in its own right, it is a free beta service accessed via your institutional Padlet dashboard.

 See our Padlet of Examples of Padlet TA generated materials to see the possible uses in HE teaching.